joeswann/terminalai/README.md

 - Check for the presence of the API key
 - Provide clear error messages if the API call fails
+- Show command execution errors if they occur
 - Exit with appropriate status codes

 ## Limitations